jest-community/eslint-plugin-jest/docs/rules/prefer-to-contain.md

 # Suggest using `toContain()` (`prefer-to-contain`)

-In order to have a better failure message, `toContain()` should be used upon asserting expectations on an array containing an object.
+To have a better failure message, `toContain()` should be used upon asserting expectations on an array containing an object.

 ## Rule details